DmGorokhov/Exchangerates-Converter/README.md

 ```
 ___
 ### 5. Caching
+The project provides caching of currency pairs rates via Redis.
+At the first conversion request, both forward (e.g. USDEUR) and reverse rates (EURUSD) are cached.
+At the next conversion request for these currency pairs, the value is requested from the cache, which eliminates unnecessary requests to the database.
+At the same time,
+the cache is deleted at each request to update currency rates.
 ___
 ### 6. Working with api of external exchange rate services
 #### 6.1 Service selection.